Pulmonary rehabilitation (PR)

 ‘When I started the course, I could barely walk 500 metres before becoming too breathless to continue.
 By the end of six weeks, I could walk 1500 metres.
 It’s not about getting better - it’s about living better with my condition’ John

 PR is aimed at people with a lung condition whose ability to be active is affected by breathing difficulties.
+It can benefit people with long-term lung conditions, including:

 If you struggle with walking, have uncontrolled heart problems or have recently had a heart attack, PR might not be suitable for you at the moment.
+Ask your GP or cardiologist about cardiac rehabilitation.

 You can do PR if you use oxygen